andreasabel/inCode/entry/introduction-to-singletons-1.md

 With some optional “convenience extensions”

 -   LambdaCase
--   PolyKinds
 -   TypeApplications

-And the second section, introducing the library itself, uses, on top of these:
+And the second section, introducing the *singletons* library itself, uses,
+additionally:

+-   TemplateHaskell
 -   TypeFamilies
--   TemplateHaskell

 These extension will be explained when they are used or become relevant.